MgMap/134B_HW4_Astro/README.md

 - **Documentation**: This README and the About page both highlight this feature

 Visit the **About page** in the built site to see a clear indication of the View Transitions implementation!

-## 📝 Notes

-- All components are reusable and demonstrate proper props usage
-- Layouts provide consistent structure and reduce code duplication
-- Content is meaningful and educational, not placeholder text
-- Site structure goes beyond the reference demo in quality and cohesion
-- Built with TypeScript support for better development experience

 ---